Shared ownership mortgages

 The most common types of shared ownership mortgages are:

-- Fixed rate mortgage – the interest rate you pay stays the same for an agreed mortgage term, usually from two to 10 years.
+• Fixed-rate mortgage – the interest rate you pay stays the same for an agreed fixed-rate period, usually from two to 10 years.
 This type of mortgage could be suitable if you prefer to know exactly how much your monthly repayments will be.

-- Variable rate – the interest rate is decided by your lender and can go up and down.
+• Variable rate – the interest rate is decided by your lender and can go up and down.
 Depending on the variable rate mortgage, your interest rates could be tied to the Bank of England base rate (tracker) or the lender’s standard variable rate (SVR).
-A variable rate mortgage may suit you if you want to get the lowest possible interest rate but can afford higher mortgage payments, if the rate goes up.

 How does a shared ownership mortgage work?